holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/07_turtles/lesson_plan.md

         - Have them come up with stuff
         - Loop as a hiking trail
     - Loop as a series of patterns
+        - Logic puzzle: can you identify the pattern at the heart of the problem?
 - Loops in python
     - For loops
     - Bunch of examples